dogweather/forkful/content/en/ruby/strings/converting-a-string-to-lower-case.md

   \ letters in the string to their lowercase counterparts.
 Programmers do this for\u2026"
 lastmod: '2024-03-13T22:45:00.536966-06:00'
 model: gpt-4-1106-preview
-summary: "In Ruby, converting a string to lower case means changing all the uppercase\
-  \ letters in the string to their lowercase counterparts.
-Programmers do this for\u2026"
+summary: In Ruby, converting a string to lower case means changing all the uppercase letters in the string to their lowercase counterparts.
 title: Converting a string to lower case
 weight: 4
 ---